Best Sites for Expats and Expat Wannabes

 The Mexico Monitor - a sound blog on Mexico law, business and politics by Jess Heath, an attorney based in Mexico City.

-Expat Focus - has a very good forum that, unlike others, seems well-maintained and has recent postings.
+Expat Focus - has a very good forum that, unlike other forums, is well-maintained and has recent postings.

 Related link: Mexico can feel just like home when it comes to entertainment at home. - Ventanas Mexico